WrestleMania I: Background

-During the 1980s, World Wrestling Federation's main competition in the professional wrestling industry was from Jim Crockett Promotions.
+During the 1980s, the World Wrestling Federation's (WWF, now WWE) main competition in the professional wrestling industry was from Jim Crockett Promotions.
 Vince McMahon countered Jim Crockett's successful Starrcade annual events, which began airing in 1983, by creating the WrestleMania franchise.
-A rights agreement which Barry Diller, head of USA Network co-owner Paramount, pushed by 1983 also allowed for better access to programming at the Madison Square Garden, including on any regional pay television network.
+A rights agreement which Barry Diller, head of USA Network and co-owner of Paramount, pushed by 1983, also allowed for better access to programming at Madison Square Garden, including on any regional pay television network.

-For the first WrestleMania, McMahon began cross promoting with MTV, which aired two wrestling specials.
-The first one was The Brawl to End It All, aired on July 23, 1984, in which a match from a live Madison Square Garden broadcast was shown on MTV.
+For the first WrestleMania, McMahon began cross-promoting with MTV, which aired two wrestling specials.
+The first one was The Brawl to End It All on July 23, 1984, in which a match from a live Madison Square Garden broadcast was shown on MTV.
 Wendi Richter, allied with Cyndi Lauper, defeated The Fabulous Moolah, backed by Lou Albano, to win the WWF Women's Championship on the card.
-At The War to Settle the Score, which aired on February 18, 1985, Leilani Kai, accompanied by Moolah, defeated Richter, again accompanied by Lauper, to win the Women's Championship.
-Aside from Lauper, other celebrities also appeared during the buildup to and at the event; most notably Muhammad Ali, Liberace (with The Rockettes), and Major League Baseball manager Billy Martin all appeared during the main event.
+At The War to Settle the Score on February 18, 1985, Leilani Kai, accompanied by Moolah, defeated Richter, again accompanied by Lauper, to win the Women's Championship.
+Aside from Lauper, other celebrities also appeared during the buildup to and at the event; most notably, Muhammad Ali, Liberace (with The Rockettes), and Major League Baseball manager Billy Martin all appeared during the main event.

-WrestleMania would become considered the WWF's flagship event.
-It has since become the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
-Following the advent of Survivor Series in 1987 and then Royal Rumble and SummerSlam in 1988—WWF's four original pay-per-views—the four would eventually be dubbed the "Big Four".
-WrestleMania would eventually be described as the Super Bowl of sports entertainment.